-There’s been a surge of ballot initiatives: more than 60 since 2000 and there are more than 20 more in the pipeline.
+There’s been a surge of ballot initiatives: more than 60 since 2000, and there are about 30 more in the pipeline.
 That’s more than all the ballots in the 80 years after they began in 1891.
-The global financial crisis added to the momentum, as Switzerland bailed out its biggest bank, UBS.
-After Novartis proposed a $78 million payout to its outgoing chairman, Swiss voters overwhelmingly approved what became known as the “fat cat” rule in March 2013, giving shareholders in Swiss companies a binding vote each year on executive pay.
-Still, Swiss voters are usually pro-business and they turned down a measure to cap executive salaries at 12 times the wages of the lowest-paid employee.
-While many of the proposals don’t pass, they help drive political debate at home and in other countries.
-A measure to create the world’s highest minimum wage of 22 francs ($25) per hour, or 4,000 francs a month, was defeated in May, though it prompted discussion about fair pay and the relationship between the government and free enterprise.
-In February, voters narrowly approved a measure to curb the inflow of foreigners, which account for more than one in five workers.
+Historically, Swiss voters backed free enterprise.
+Yet in the wake of the 2008 financial crisis, when Switzerland bailed out its biggest bank, UBS, voters are taking a more skeptical view of big business.
+They overwhelmingly approved what became known as the “fat cat” rule in March 2013, giving shareholders in Swiss companies a binding vote each year on executive pay.
+They voted to impose curbs on newly arriving foreigners in February 2014, despite companies’ warnings about hurting the economy.
+Still, they turned down a measure to cap executive salaries at 12 times the wages of the lowest-paid employee, as well as a plan for the world’s highest minimum wage of 22 francs ($25) per hour.

 A plebiscite on almost any topic can be called by collecting 100,000 signatures from citizens among Switzerland’s 8 million people.
-That’s roughly the same share of the population needed to put a measure on the ballot in California, where critics say the initiatives have made the state ungovernable.
-Germany and Austria also give citizens the right to make proposals.
-The Swiss system is different because the initiatives are national votes, held four times a year, and are legally binding.
-There are also municipal referendums.
+The system calls for national votes, held four times a year, that are legally binding.
+There are also municipal ballot measures.
 The national polls can change the constitution or cancel a recently passed law via a referendum (which requires only 50,000 signatures to make the ballot).
 Turnout averages 40 percent, though it is sometimes higher for controversial measures.
-The U.S. does not permit national initiatives, but they have been used in individual states for tax revolts, such as California’s Proposition 13, and to legalize marijuana and gay marriage.
+In comparison, the U.S. does not permit national initiatives, but individual states have used them to push through controversial changes such as the legalization of marijuana and gay marriage.
+Critics say measures in California — which require signatures from roughly the same share of the population as Switzerland — have made the state ungovernable, since tax revolts such as Proposition 13 have limited its ability to produce timely budgets.

-The force behind the Swiss executive pay measure was the Social Democratic party, the second-biggest in parliament, while others have been championed by the Swiss People’s Party, which opposes a concentration of federal power.
-They argue the votes give power back to the people and moderate the impact of rich foreign residents.
-While the system wins praise outside the country, the boom in initiatives has met with skepticism at home.
+Many of the initiatives have been championed by the Swiss People’s Party, the biggest in parliament, which opposes a concentration of federal power.
+It argues that the votes give power back to the people and moderate the impact of rich foreign residents.
+While the system wins praise outside the country for giving voice to popular issues, the boom in initiatives has been met with skepticism at home.
 Critics say splinter groups are abusing the process, wasting government resources and fostering disillusionment.
-The votes could undermine the country’s consensus-based political system or enable a “tyranny of the majority” that could restrict the rights of minorities.
+The votes could undermine the country’s consensus-based political system or enable a “tyranny of the majority” that restricts the rights of minorities.
 The government and multinational companies say referendums could crimp competitiveness and damage the economy.
-They could also tarnish neutral Switzerland’s relations with its neighbors, citing the immigration vote and a 2009 measure to ban the construction of new minarets.
+They could also tarnish neutral Switzerland’s relations with its neighbors, they say, citing the immigration vote and a 2009 measure to ban the construction of new minarets.
 Once passed, the measures require politicians to amend national laws.
 That can prove tricky.
 A 2010 initiative expelling foreigners convicted of serious crimes hasn’t yet been put in place, as politicians disagree on how it can be reconciled with international law.

 The Reference Shelf